qn895/blog/content/posts/2019-08-14---React-Redux-Performance-Pitfalls.md

 ## Some Extra Toolings To Help with Performance

-If you're rendering a large list of complicated items, there are several things you can do to help speed up your app.
+If you're rendering a large list of complex items, there are several things you can do to help speed up your app.

 ### Use virtualization to render large lists

+Instead of rendering all the 1000+ items in the list or the table that the users cannot see, virtualization helps render only the items that the user can visibly see at first.
+This is greate for your app because rendering DOM elements is expensive.

-I recommend checking out [react-window](https://github.com/bvaughn/react-window) (which is the latest library from the same author as react-virtualized)
+I recommend checking out [react-window](https://github.com/bvaughn/react-window) (which is the latest library from the same author as react-virtualized).

 ### Use reselect or memoizeOne _inside_ your React component (not just Redux)

-If you have pure React components that need to do some extra heavy lifting, don't be afraid to memoize them!
+If you have React components that need to do some extra heavy lifting, don't be afraid to memoize them!

 The example shown below is utilizing `buildLayout`, `buildMainData`, and `buildHistogram` data based on props being received.
 These are very expensive functions, and as such it's completely advisable to memoize them. `memoizeOne` will cache the most recent one result, so if none of the props changed, the expensive functions won't be called.